NIO ET7 review: Can the luxury sedan convince in everyday life?

 You read that correctly, this station wagon currently only offers NIO on the European market in a car.
 They have specially developed a Dolby Atmos sound system to satisfy even the audio enthusiasts among their drivers.
 Of course, the system also sounds great via Bluetooth or Spotify.
 A total of 23 loudspeakers are distributed throughout the interior of the ET7.
 These are supplied with a 1000-watt amplifier in order to convey the necessary pressure from the speakers and the subwoofer to the ears of the driver and the occupants.
 NIO not only does this well, but is one of the best in this class.
 They are clearly on the level of Bowers & Wilkins and, thanks to the many setting options, possibly even better.

-as so often probeer it in a NIO House near you or at one Proit is best to drive out yourself.
-This is the only way you can experience the ingenious sound system with your favorite music.
+as so often proTry it out for yourself in a NIO House near you or during a test drive.
+This is the only way you can experience the amazing sound system with your favorite music.

 Computing power: Supercomputer NIO ADAM as strong as 100 Sony Playstation 5.